tanaylab/tglkmeans/cran-comments.md

 0 errors | 0 warnings | 1 note

+* Fixed documentation problems from previous submission.
-* The requirement for GNU make is due to the use of RcppParallel which requires GNU make.
+* The requirement for GNU make is due to the use of RcppParallel (which requires GNU make).
-* This is a unix only package since it is using tgstat which is not available on windows.
+* This is a unix only package since it is using the package tgstat which is not available on windows.